Guidance for groups on gaining local authority consent

 You can find your Local Authority on the gov.uk website

-Please note that you require the consent from the Local Authority in which the property you find is based; this might be different from where your Group is.
-If you are applying for approval-in-principle without a property, it’s advised that you seek consent from the local authority where you are mostly likely to find accommodation.
+Please note that you require the consent from the Local Authority in which the property you find is based – this might be different from where your group is.
+If you are applying for Approval-in-Principle without a property, it is advised that you seek consent from the Local Authority where you are mostly likely to find accommodation.

 Building a positive relationship with your Local Authority

-It’s important to remember that Local Authority Officers and teams are overstretched and working across multiple areas of work so it may take some time for the right person to get back to you.
+It is important to remember that Local Authority officers and teams are overstretched and working across multiple areas of work so it may take some time for the right person to get back to you.
 Do try to make it as easy as possible for them to provide their consent, showing them the work that you are doing, what your plans are, and what you need from them.
-Don’t be surprised if you are asked questions on your work and how your group is structured; the Local Authority will want to make sure that all eventualities are covered, should they need to step in.
+Do not be surprised if you are asked questions on your work and how your group is structured; the Local Authority will want to make sure that all eventualities are covered, should they need to step in.

-Speak to Reset to find out if there is a contact in the council to provide consent
+Speak to Reset to find out if there is a contact in the Local Authority to provide consent

-- What would they like from the group – would you like to meet us at this stage, or see us once we have our application form at a more complete stage?
+• What would they like from the group.
+Would thy like to meet you at this stage, or see you once you have your application form at a more complete stage?

-- If applicable, As we are in a dual Local Authority area, what is the best way to work with both tiers of local government?
+• If applicable, if you are in a dual Local Authority area, what is the best way to work with both tiers of local government?

-Don’t forget to let your Councillors in the area know about your plans, they can be a huge support to you; not only through supporting your work but in some areas, Councillors have made discretionary funds available to families, supported groups through social media and as your local representatives, they should know what’s happening in their area.
+Remember to let your Councillors in the area know about your plans as they can be a huge support to you, not only through supporting your work but in some areas Councillors have made discretionary funds available to families, supported groups through social media, and as your local representatives they should know what is happening in their area.

 A note on language

 Groups have shared with us that they sometimes feel that they are not being taken seriously by their Local Authority.
 This is certainly not the case.
-Local Authorities work in a certain way that may seem bureaucratic and rigid from the outside.
-Local Authorities across the UK are working incredibly hard and with great dedication to support and welcome refugees; they just may not always express this in the same way as you – for example, your Group may refer to the ‘families’ you support whereas the Local Authority may refer to ‘cases’.
-It’s just a different approach.
+Local Authorities work in a certain way that may seem bureaucratic from the outside.
+Local Authorities across the UK are working incredibly hard and with great dedication to support and welcome refugees; they just may not always express this in the same way as you.
+For example, your group may refer to the ‘families’ you support whereas the Local Authority may refer to ‘cases’.
+It is just a different approach.

 Gaining consent

-An increasing number of Local Authorities are getting involved and may have a known approval process.
-You can guide your contacts to the local authority toolkit which will walk them through the steps to providing consent.
+An increasing number of Local Authorities are getting involved in Community Sponsorship and may have a known approval process.
+You can guide your contacts to the Local Authority toolkit which will walk them through the steps to providing consent.
+And of course, we at Reset are always on hand to talk Local Authorities through their role in the Community Sponsorship process.